Aka-Gulu/IP-Auto-Generate-Product-Description-Using-Gen-AI/README.md

 - **Scoring:** Measure the generated text based on relevance, completeness, readability, and confidence using a scoring model.

 ## Data
 The dataset provided by a major grocery store chain comprises 309,826 unique products spanning diverse categories.
-The original datasets cannot be shared because of Non-Disclosure Agreement.
+The original datasets cannot be shared because of `Non-Disclosure Agreement`.

 ## Methodology
 ### 1. Analytics Problem Framing